An engaging peer exchange during the workshop in Dakar. (Photo Credit: Nikolas Rubiato/CCHN)

 Read more about CCHN Strategic Partners

 “The content [of the workshop] is in line with what is really happening on the ground”, said René Colgo, who currently serves as MSF Head of Mission in Mali.
-“Experience sharing is always enriching, and we should never stop learning.”
+“Experience sharing is always enriching.”

 “I found this workshop interesting because it allowed us to understand how to oscillate between the respect for the humanitarian values of organizations and the necessity to respond to humanitarian needs in order to save lives,” added Doboko Telegna.
 Telegna works as a Protection Field Officer for the ICRC in Cameroon.